 AVS S5 Review

 The AVS Series/RhinoCo RAV3 has been around for a number years now.
-During that time many changes have been made to the alarm such as new remote designs and extra features.
+It’s a worry how many of the car audio shops recommend them as they are old technology and poor quality.

 Whilst the current Waterproof AVS remote is a nice improvement over the old torch remote I still have some concerns over the build quality.